daintlab/ReGuide/README.md

     └─ images_largesacle
 ```

+Image id in our dataset JSONL files are from image lists in this OpenOOD directory.

 ### Dataset
 For **list of images**, each JSON file we provide is structured as follows:
 - Baseline